HACCP guide for beginners. Understand the definition, learn the terminologies, get an overview of the documentation and discover the easiest way to...

 After building a HACCP team for a specific product, your food must be comprehensively described in preparation for the seven HACCP principles.
+List down all of the necessary food composition or raw materials, finished product groups, required conditions of storage, and the appropriate conditions of distribution.
 Describing your food means listing all of its ingredients with some of the derivatives it may contain and the manufacturing process for your product.

 Listing the ingredients and characteristics of the product would also help the team analyze the proper distribution conditions for it.
-Food products such as ready-to-eat meals packed in lunch boxes have the tendency to become spoiled during distribution at elevated surrounding and internal temperatures.
+Food products such as ready-to-eat meals packed in lunch boxes have the tendency to become spoiled during distribution at elevated surroundings and internal temperatures.

-- Identify the intended use and target consumer of the product
+Step 3.
+Identify the intended use and target consumer of the product

 Under this preliminary step to the seven HACCP principles, the team will be tasked to identify the target consumers and those that must be warned to practice caution in consuming your product.
 Intended consumers maximize the economic appreciation of your product since they are most likely to buy it.